MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 <br>

-By the end of this journey, you should feel comfortable moving around and good grip on your input controls.
+By the end of this journey, you should feel comfortable moving around and gain a good grip on your input controls.

 #### AltspaceVR Info Zone (Tutorial #2)